 Booking and payment

-• The remainder can be paid online or at our office in Cusco, using any credit card, PayPal, or wire transfer.
+- The remaining balance can be paid online or at our office in Cusco using any credit card, PayPal, or bank transfer.

-• Contact us to see alternative payment options.
+- Contact us if you would like to see other payment options.

 Before you book

-• Check your desired travel dates and contact us.
+- Check your preferred travel dates and contact us.

-• Your passport must be valid and have at least 6 months' validity from the date of your entry into Peru.
+- Your passport must be valid and have at least 6 months of validity from your date of entry into Peru.

 How to book